 This is where many teams get stuck.
 They are running the training, meeting the compliance requirements, and keeping the program moving but underneath that activity, the signals that matter most (detection, reporting, speed, and reduction in risky behavior) may not be improving at the same rate.

-That’s the activity comfort illusion… it gives organizations a reassuring sense that risk is being managed because training is happening.
+That is the activity comfort illusion: the program feels managed because training is happening.
 But in practice, the program may only be proving that employees were exposed to security content, not that the organization is becoming materially safer.

 When that happens, the issue usually isn’t effort.
-It’s that the program is measuring participation in awareness, not exposure to risk.
+It’s that the program is measuring participation in awareness instead of exposure to risk.

 When training activity gets mistaken for risk reduction